At least 20 1/2 years of age at the time of hire

-You may fill out an Application online before going to the testing location to save time.
+You must fill out an Application online before going to the testing location to save time.
 Follow the link to fill out the application.
 Bring the print out from the application to the testing location to show that you filled out the application prior.
 Copy and paste link in your browser: https://per.lacity.org/apps/onlineapp/index.cfm

 Step 4: The Department Interview will be conducted by a panel to assess your accomplishments, job motivation, instrumentality, interpersonal skills and oral communication skills.
 If you fail, you may retake the interview after 3 months.
 If you subsequently attend an Orientation/Oral Prep Seminar offered by Los Angeles Airport Recruitment Unit, you will not be required to wait 3 months for another interview.

 Step 6: Background Investigation will conducted after Steps 1-4 are passed.
 An extensive background check of employment, police, financial, education and military records and interviews with family members, neighbors, supervisors, co-workers and friends.